 I bet right now, if you thought about it, you could come up with some change that would be great for your team or your project.
-And I bet you’ve been subconsciously dismissing it because “it’ll never fly” or “management won’t go for it” or “people will think it’s crazy.”
-And they probably will think it’s crazy, if you just suggest it as a “change”.
+And I bet you’ve been ignoring it because “it’ll never fly” or “management won’t go for it” or “people will think it’s crazy.”
+And they probably will think it’s crazy, if you suggest it as a “change”.

 The crucial ingredients are:

 - It needs a defined start and end date